pymupdf/PyMuPDF/docs/story-class.rst

       :arg str html: HTML source code.
 If omitted, a basic minimum is generated (see below).
       :arg str user_css: CSS source code.
 If provided, must contain valid CSS specifications.
       :arg float em: the default text font size.
       :arg archive: an :ref:`Archive` from which to load resources for rendering.
 Currently supported resource types are images and text fonts.
-If omitted, the Story will not try to look up any such data and may thus produce incomplete output.
+If omitted, the story will not try to look up any such data and may thus produce incomplete output.

          .. note:: Instead of an actual archive, valid arguments for **creating** an :ref:`Archive` can also be provided -- in which case an archive will temporarily be constructed.
 So, instead of ``story = fitz.Story(archive=fitz.Archive("myfolder"))``, one can also shorter write ``story = fitz.Story(archive="myfolder")``.

    .. method:: place(where)

-      Calculate that part of the Story's content, that will fit in the provided rectangle.
+      Calculate that part of the story's content, that will fit in the provided rectangle.
 The method maintains a pointer which part of the story's content has already been written and upon the next invocation resumes from that pointer's position.

       :arg rect_like where: layout the current part of the content to fit into this rectangle.
-This must be a sub-rectangle of the page's MediaBox.
+This must be a sub-rectangle of the page's :ref:`MediaBox<Glossary_MediaBox>`.

       :rtype: tuple[bool, rect_like]
       :returns: a bool (int) `more` and a rectangle `filled`.
 If `more == 0`, all content of the story has been written, otherwise more is waiting to be written to subsequent rectangles / pages.
 Rectangle `filled` is the part of `where` that has actually been filled.